 Can You Get Married in Australia on a Tourist Visa?

-This article will answer that very question plus we’ll cover who is eligible to marry under this type of visa (Subclass 600) as well as the documents required and how they should be applied for.
+This article will cover who is eligible to marry under this type of visa (Subclass 600) as well as the documents required and how they should be applied for.

 Additionally, we’ll provide tips on wedding planning when getting married with a tourist visa in Australia plus information about what happens after the wedding ceremony and how to extend your stay in Australia if necessary.

 Disclaimer: We provide general guidance on getting married in Australia on a tourist visa, we do not give specific legal advice.
 The Marriage Act 1961 and Marriage Regulations 2017 set the rules for getting married in Australia.

 Can you get Married in Australia on a Tourist Visa?

 Absolutely!
 Australia is a popular destination for couples seeking to get married and the country is incredibly welcoming for visitors and foreigners who wish to marry in Australia.

 An Australian tourist visa contains a no further stay clause stating there are no extensions.
 Therefore if you wish to stay and live in Australia after getting married, you will need to apply for the appropriate visa once your wedding is over.

 Until then, be sure to familiarise yourself with all the visitor visa regulations and requirements so that your marriage can be legally recognised in Australia.

 Overview of the Requirements to Get Married in Australia on a Tourist Visa